 2.3 All references to laws, regulations, rules and provisions in general and/or to measures by the authorities refer to those in force, it being expressly agreed that any change, revision, amendment or adjournment shall automatically entail the obligation of the Parties to adhere to the new situation of fact and law.
 As for contractual risk, Supplier assumes, at its exclusive charge, the risk of being obliged to make any type of investment necessary and/or useful for adhering to any change, revision, amendment or adjournment as aforesaid.

-2.4 Any violation and/or behaviours different from that established in these Conditions, whether tolerated or uncontested by Purchaser, shall not constitute a departure from these Conditions nor a precedent to be referred to, and moreover, shall not be interpreted as Gianni Versace S.p.A.’s tacit acceptance of such violation.
+2.4 Any violation and/or behaviours different from that established in these Conditions, whether tolerated or uncontested by Purchaser, shall not constitute a departure from these Conditions nor a precedent to be referred to, and moreover, shall not be interpreted as Gianni Versace S.r.l.’s tacit acceptance of such violation.

 2.5 Neither Party shall be liable where the performance of its obligation should become impossible for exceptional circumstances or causes of force majeure.